lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 .. note::

-    The dataset does not need to be empty!
+    The dataset does not need to be new!
 For example, an initial selection without active learning can be used to train a model.
 The predictions from this model can then be used to improve your dataset by adding new images to it through active learning.

 Selection